chris-blackburn/WHADieLibrary/README.md

 ```

 ## The Site
-This is my first real attempt at web development, before this my experience was limited to a little bit of html and css,
+This is my first real attempt at web development; before this my experience was limited to a little bit of html and css,
 but this project was heavy on php and javascript (mostly jquery).

 I wanted the site to feel like a full on program - to accomplish this, I used a **ton** of ajax to prevent page reloads.

+For the best results, please use a supported browser
+- Chrome (recommended)
+- Firefox
+- IE > 9
+- Edge

 Here is the first page that comes up when the site is accessed (These screenshots are populated with data the users have entered).